Introduction

 - Both of them

-'s styles to see what we ought to add to and remove from the classes that we create in this section for our fade out effect.
+'s styles (given in the previous chapter) to see which styles we ought to add and remove before writing the logic of our fade-out effect.

 .slider_slide {